ptwobrussell/Recipes-for-Mining-Twitter/README.md

 # Overview

 This repository contains code for the [21 Recipes for Mining Twitter](http://oreilly.com/catalog/0636920018261) (O'Reilly, 2011.)
-As the name of the title suggests, it's a short cookbook of recipes that's designed to help you solve common problems when working with Twitter data.
-Some of the recipes are extracted from content presented in [Mining the Social Web](http://amzn.to/d1Ci8A) while others are completely new additions.
-In either case, they're designed to be bite-sized and serve as the jetpack that you can strap onto that great Twitter mining idea you've been noodling on -- whether it's as simple as running some disposible scripts to crunch some numbers or as extensive as creating full-blown interactive web application.
+The code in this repository has been freshened to be compatible with Twitter's v1.1 API changes that affected nearly all of this book in mid-April 2013, but the text of the book has not been updated.
+If you benefit from the code in this repository, the best way to show your appreciation would be by liking the [Mining the Social Web](https://www.facebook.com/MiningTheSocialWeb) Facebook page, following [@SocialWebMining](http://twitter.com/socialwebmining) on Twitter, and pre-ordering _Mining the Social Web, 2nd Edition_ as soon as it's available.
+It's going to be a amazing book that will be a significant rewrite of the 1st Edition and will incorporate all of these recipes and many more in an expanded part of the book on Twitter.

-# Preview 21 Recipes for Mining Twitter
+# Marketing Description for the Now Outdated 21 Recipes for Mining Twitter Book

-You can preview the book [here](http://oreil.ly/gAWVtx) to make sure it's helpful to you before you make a purchase.

-# Marketing Description

 ![cover_art!](https://github.com/ptwobrussell/Recipes-for-Mining-Twitter/raw/master/cover_art.jpg)